BigWigsMods/BigWigs/.github/ISSUE_TEMPLATE/bug_report_retail.md

 2.
 3.

-### Consider attaching a screenshot below to help describe your issue (Attach directly, do not link to other websites)
+### Attach a screenshot below to help describe your issue (Attach directly, do not link to other websites)

 ### What version of BigWigs are you using?
 (Stating 'latest' is not useful)